Getting Married at St. Mary’s

 Both of these blue certificates must be forwarded to Fr Christopher as soon as possible after they have been produced.

 Your wedding day should be the result of much prayer and reflection.
 To assist you in this, the Parish organises Marriage Preparation, which is mandatory to attend.
 There is a modest fee for this, which you are expected to cover.
-These events are usually held at Minsteracres.
+These events are held throughout the Diocese of Hexham and Newcastle, and usually one of these per year is held within the Heavenfield Partnership.

 The Parish Director of Music is happy to meet with you to discuss the music for your wedding.
 Contact can be made with him via the Parish Office.
 This must be done at the earliest possible opportunity.